vindioai/MathWithBouncingNumbers/README.md

 ### 3. User Rights (GDPR)
 - If you are located in the EEA, UK, or Switzerland, you have rights under the GDPR.
 - You may request access to, correction of, or deletion of your personal data.
-- You can withdraw your consent at any time via: Settings → Privacy → Manage Ad Preferences.
+- You can withdraw your consent at any time via: Settings → Ad Preferences.
 - You have the right to object to the processing of your personal data
 - You have the right to lodge a complaint with your local data protection authority.